santifa/rs-examples/README.md

 some blog post or examing some piece of code.
 Maybe this is also usefull for for others.

+Run the examples with `cargo run --bin PROG` but the main methods are mostly demonstration and do not necessarily output anything useful.
+Read an play with the code to get insight on the example.
+If in doubt write a test for a specific function you want to explore and run with `cargo test --bin PROG`.

-Feel free to suggest changes or use the code for whatever you like.
+Feel free to suggest changes or use the code for whatever you like since it's under BSD 2-Clause License.

 # Framebuffer